edalorzo/fundamental-programming/README.rst

 In the handler we go over the tree of causes of the exception to determine if the original cause was ``NullPointerException`` or a ``IllegalArgumentException`` which are the two exceptions we use to validate our DTOs.
 If so, we handle the case by sending a 400 Bad Request with the corresponding ``ErrorModel`` object containing the same details given in the exception message.
 The net effect is similar to what bean validation would have sent.

 In general I tend to prefer this approach better than using bean validation.
 Its major advantages are that the objects are always consistent and valid and I can exploit immutability.
+It's main disadvantage (compared to bean validation) is that it only reports one constraint at the time.

 Testing Components
 ------------------